OsirisML/OsirisML/README.md

 `sudo configure/configure.sh`

 OSirisML is currently only available for installation on Debian Linux because it is reccomended to run on a server with high `RAM` capacity.
-Through basic testing, a PCAP file of about `8` gb is reccomended to have at least `128` gb of RAM.
+Through basic testing, a `.pcap` file of about `8` gb is reccomended to have at least `128` gb of `RAM`.

 See `/configure/installation_instructions.txt` for more information on how to install dependencies.